Examlex

 (c)Since the results seem similar, the researcher could consider combining the two samples.
 Explain in some detail how this could be done and how you could test the hypothesis that the coefficients are the same.

-Q62: If the three least squares assumptions
+Q8: Under the least squares assumptions (zero conditional